Law: Constitutional and administrative law

 Constitutional and administrative law govern the affairs of the state.
 Constitutional law concerns both the relationships between the executive, legislature and judiciary and the human rights or civil liberties of individuals against the state.
 Most jurisdictions, like the United States and France, have a single codified constitution with a bill of rights.
 A few, like the United Kingdom, have no such document.
 A "constitution" is simply those laws which constitute the body politic, from statute, case law and convention.
-A case named Entick v Carrington illustrates a constitutional principle deriving from the common law.
-Entick's house was searched and ransacked by Sheriff Carrington.
-When Entick complained in court, Sheriff Carrington argued that a warrant from a Government minister, the Earl of Halifax, was valid authority.
-However, there was no written statutory provision or court authority.
-The leading judge, Lord Camden, stated:

-The great end, for which men entered into society, was to secure their property.
-That right is preserved sacred and incommunicable in all instances, where it has not been taken away or abridged by some public law for the good of the whole ...
-If no excuse can be found or produced, the silence of the books is an authority against the defendant, and the plaintiff must have judgment.

 The fundamental constitutional principle, inspired by John Locke, holds that the individual can do anything except that which is forbidden by law, and the state may do nothing except that which is authorised by law.
 Administrative law is the chief method for people to hold state bodies to account.
-People can sue an agency, local council, public service, or government ministry for judicial review of actions or decisions, to ensure that they comply with the law, and that the government entity observed required procedure.
+People (wheresoever allowed) may potentially have prerogative to legally challenge (or sue) an agency, local council, public service, or government ministry for judicial review of the offending edict (law, ordinance, policy order).
+Such challenge vets the ability of actionable authority under the law, and that the government entity observed required procedure.
 The first specialist administrative court was the Conseil d'État set up in 1799, as Napoleon assumed power in France.

-A subdiscipline of constitutional law is election law.
-It deals with rules governing elections.
-These rules enable the translation of the will of the people into functioning democracies.
+A sub-discipline of constitutional law is election law.
+It along with Elections commissions, councils, or committees deal with policy and procedures facilitating elections.
+These rules settle disputes or enable the translation of the will of the people into functioning democracies.
 Election law addresses issues who is entitled to vote, voter registration, ballot access, campaign finance and party funding, redistricting, apportionment, electronic voting and voting machines, accessibility of elections, election systems and formulas, vote counting, election disputes, referendums, and issues such as electoral fraud and electoral silence.